-The backyard of Montgomery's house was spacious with many flowerbeds.
+The backyard of the Montgomery's house was spacious with many flowerbeds.
 A fountain was in the middle and Addison could see a hummingbird feeder hanging from the back porch.
 A man was watering flowers, not paying any attention to what he was doing.
 "Jack Montgomery," Addison asks, moving over to him.
 He blinks and looks at them.
 "Hi.
 I'm Addison Sloan and this is Sam and Dean Winchester.
 We need to talk to you."

 "About," Jack asks, looking between the trio.